delhoume/BigMars/README.md

 Depending on your machine load, disk drives speed, memory, they can differ much but should converge at the very end...

 Once you have the full 90x44 ```mars_full_rgb_strip.tif``` you follow the same process than for the 10x10 one, converting to tile, generating sublevels, merging.
+Processing time will be significantly higher...

+The final **42678000x2086480 pixels** for the full resolution TIFF is divided into **8840x4076 **512x512 tiles**, takes about 6 Terabytes on disk, and yet **can be instalty opened in Vliv**

 **Please notify me if you got this far !**

 You can tweak the programs to change compression type or level, or whatever you can think of.
-You cannot for example have JPEG compressed strip TIFF with less than 8 ros per strip, and limit for JPEG is well below the width of the full Mars image
+You cannot for example have JPEG compressed strip TIFF with less than 8 rows per strip, and limit for JPEG is well below the width of the full Mars image
 (JPEG limits are 65535x65535 I think).
 Given the enormous amount of data, (de)compression levels can have a significant impact on processing time.
 I switch to JPEG TIFFs for tiled ones, giving a good peformance and much reduced disk usage than Deflate ones).